liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## ContactsV_UpdateContactPost

 Update one or several fields of a single contact.
-&nbsp;Dont send an empty value unless you want it to be empty.
+Dont send an empty value unless you want it to be empty.

 - HTTP Method: `POST`
 - Endpoint: `/api/v2/contacts/{contactId}`